homearanya/active-escapes/src/pages/tours/coffee-bay-bulungula-backpacking-trail.md

 longDescription:
   - For backpackers using the Baz bus, or hikers keen on a landmark trail that can be packed into a long-weekend, this is the trail for you.
 Starting at Coffee Bay - or Mdumbi for a longer hike option – the trail allows walkers to pack in some of the most scenic and iconic Wild Coast 'scapes' on a tight schedule and budget.
   - This is a fully guided trail, overnighting in funky backpackers with tasty, hearty meals all included.
 We will also arrange for the bulk of your luggage to be safely transferred to the hike finish, so you get to hike with just your daypack.... as all you really need is a change of clothes, a sarong and your toothbrush!
-  - So come get your ‘instagram' moment at the fabled Hole in the Wall and end your experience at the fair trade eco-lodge, Bulungula – voted one of the world's Top 25 Ultimate Ethical Travel Experiences by Rough Guide and Worldwide Runner-up in the Guardian 2009 Ethical Travel Awards.
+  - So come get your ‘insta' moment at the fabled Hole in the Wall and end your experience at the fair trade eco-lodge, Bulungula – voted one of the world's Top 25 Ultimate Ethical Travel Experiences by Rough Guide.
 fromPricing: R3700
 difficultyLevel: moderate
 duration: 3 Days